Why Client Accounting Systems Create Unnecessary Work

 • Delays as unavoidable

-The simple way to sense check your current setup
+The simple way to sense check your setup

 Ask yourself: